-Secured gateway for any website, social media platform, or platform holding personal information is very crucial.
+A secured gateway for any website, social media platform, or platform holding personal information is very crucial.
 Therefore, creating a non-faulty login page is very important.
-That is why while writing test cases for password or test cases for forgot password, one should be very careful and keep in mind all the possibilities.
-Any loophole will make the website go down, risking user’s personal information as well as unauthorized access to sensitive information.
+That is why while writing test cases for Password or test cases for Forgot Password functionality, one should be very careful and keep in mind all the user scenarios.
+Any loophole will risk the user’s personal information as well as unauthorized access to sensitive information.
 Here are some test scenarios for password and forgot password functionality.

 I hope these will be helpful next time you are required to list down scenarios for a similar situation.

 Test Cases for Password

-- Verify if the separate row for entering the password is visible.
+- Verify that a separate field for entering the password is visible.

-- Verify the limit of characters for password matches with the specified range.
+- Verify the limit of the number of characters for the Password matches the specified range.

 - Check if the password is masked or visible in the form of asterisks to ensure secured login.